rhasspy/rhasspy/docs/index.md

 ## Getting Started

 Ready to try Rhasspy?
-Follow the steps below and check out the [tutorials](tutorials.md).
+Follow the steps below or check out the [Getting Started Guide](tutorials.md#getting-started-guide).

 1. Make sure you have the [necessary hardware](hardware.md)
 2. Choose an [installation method](installation.md)